imixs/imixs-adapters/imixs-adapters-odf/README.md

 	<poi-update name="filename">.*<itemvalue>numsequencenumber</itemvalue>\.odf</poi-update>

-This expression will match all files ending with the sequence number and the file extension '.docx'
+This expression will match all files ending with the sequence number and the file extension '.odf'